brianjknight/Criminal-Database-Project/project_documents/accomplishment_tracking_Brian.md

 * Completed draft of design document

 **Important Docs, Commits, or Code Reviews**:
-* Completed work was pushed to Git under Sprint_1 branch.
+* Completed work was pushed to GitHub under Sprint_1 branch.

 **Things learned:**
 * I used PUML plugin to create images for my endpoints.